Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ### Testing and Debugging

 To test your method, run the tests in `TestMaxTileExists.java`.

+`TestMaxTileExists` is comprised of the following tests:

+1. `testEmptyBoard`: calls `maxTileExists` on a board with no tiles
+2. `testFullBoardNoMax`: calls `maxTileExists` on a full board with no max tiles
+3. `testFullBoardMax`: calls `maxTileExists` on a full board with a single max tile
+4. `testMultipleMax`: calls `maxTileExists` on a board with several max tiles
+5. `testTopRightCorner`: calls `maxTileExists` on a board with a max tile in the top right corner
+6. `testTopLeftCorner`: calls `maxTileExists` on a board with a max tile in the top left corner
+7. `testBottomLeftCorner`: calls `maxTileExists` on a board with a max tile in the botton left corner
+8. `testBottomRightCorner`: calls `maxTileExists` on a board with a max tile in the bottom right corner

 If your implementation is correct, all tests should pass.

 ## Task 3: At Least One Move Exists